jecki/DHParser/Introduction.md

     <text><plain>It's a </plain><emph>beautiful</emph><plain> day today!</plain></text>

-DHParser supports the transformation of its internal restricted tree-representation to anbd from standard-XML as an import and export-feature, however.
+DHParser supports the transformation of its internal restricted tree-representation to and from standard-XML as an import and export-feature, however.
 So it can be used to work seamlessly with other XML-tools, just as it can be connected seamlessly to tools that process s-expressions like lisp- or scheme-interpreters.